nanotalks/recipes/Asian Main Dish/宫保鸡丁 - Kung Pao Chicken.md

 | **Pinch** of table salt | |

 1. Pat the chicken thighs dry
+2. Dice the chicken thights, about 1cm cubes
-2. Mix the ingredients together until consistent
+3. Mix the ingredients together until consistent
-3. Massage the sauce into the chicken thigh, and let sit for 30 minutes
+4. Massage the sauce into the chicken thigh, and let sit for 30 minutes

 ## 3. Stir-fry
 |<!-- -->|<!-- -->|